 Emotions Versus Feelings

-Emotions are generated to inform us about our environment and thus are objective.
+Emotions are information.
+They are generated to inform us about our environment and thus are objective.
 For example, loneliness is a signal that we need a sense of belonging.
-Feelings are generated when we assign meaning to our emotions and thus are subjective.
-For example, aloneness means we enjoy our own company.

-Emotions are generated by sensations in the body.
-Feelings are generated by thoughts in the mind.
+Emotions are unconscious reactions to external stimuli and are generated by sensations in the body.
+Feelings are conscious responses to internal stimuli and are generated by thoughts in the mind.
 For example, the feelings we refer to as anxiety and excitement have the exact same biochemistry ― what determines which one we feel is our perception.

 Table Summary